wiaio/slate/source/index.md

 }
 ```

+All devices are made up of the same object structure.

 Parameter | Type | Description
 --------- | ----------- | -----------
 deviceKey | String | Unique key of the device